 - It’s very bitter.
 How does the “percent” of this chocolate compare to real chocolate?

 - Can the chocolate be tempered?

-After seeing this recipe on ChefSteps, I knew I had to make it.
-The ingredients are readily obtainable: coffee beans, cocoa butter, granulated sugar, kosher salt, liquid soy lecithin, and vanilla beans.
-You also need a melanger to conche and refine the ingredients into a silky smooth texture.
-But at $500, a chocolate melanger is too expensive for such a specialized piece of equipment in a home kitchen.
+You need a melanger to conche and refine the ingredients for dark matter into a silky smooth texture.
+However, a chocolate melanger is too specialized and too expensive for a home kitchen.

 Chocolate Alchemy is a great resource for learning about how to make chocolate at home.
-They found the $180 Premier Wonder Table Top Wet Grinder to be an excellent alternative to expensive melangers.
-Although you may be tempted to buy the Ultra Dura+ Table Top Wet Grinder which looks exactly like the Cocoatown, the Cocoatown has additional ventilation to prevent the belt-driven motor from overheating during the extended 24+ hour run time.
-In contrast, the Premier’s direct drive motor is a workhorse that stays cool through the entire process.
+They found the Premier Wonder Table Top Wet Grinder to be an excellent alternative to expensive melangers.
+Its direct drive motor was a workhorse that stayed cool through the entire process.
 Note: before first use, clean the grinder by running it with plain oil and sugar.
 This will break in the stones and remove any residual dust.

 What percent is this chocolate and how does it compare to real chocolate?